Brian Dooreck MD

 Fiber and Gas

-A high-fiber diet is important for bowel health, regular bowel movement, and colon cancer prevention.
+A high-fiber diet is essential for bowel health, regular bowel movement, and colon cancer prevention.
 Yes, fiber is a carbohydrate or "carb."
 So, do not eliminate all fiber from your diet.

 Not all types of carbohydrates are "bad" for you.
-Use high-fiber foods in smaller quantities, is gas and bloating is an issue.
-This portion control has other benefits too, such as weight management.
-Drink plenty of water and fluids to help to move the high-fiber based foods through the digestive tract.
+Use high-fiber foods in smaller quantities; gas and bloating are issues.
+This portion control has other benefits, too, such as weight management.
+Drink plenty of water and fluids to help to move the high-fiber-based foods through the digestive tract.

 Should I be concerned if I have gas and bloating?